 Also Read: Income Tax Slab Rates under the Old and New Tax Regime

-Presumptive income for Businesses–The taxpayers who have opted for presumptive taxation scheme under section 44AD of the Income Tax Act have to pay the whole amount of their advance tax in one instalment on or before 15 March.
-They also have an option to pay all of their tax dues by 31 March.
+The taxpayers opting for a presumptive taxation scheme under section 44AD of the Income Tax Act have to pay the whole amount of their advance tax in one installment on or before 15th March.
+However, they also have an option to pay all of their tax dues by 31st March.

 Illustration 1:

 Shyam is running a bakery business.
-The turnover of the business for the financial year 2021-22 amounted to Rs.
+The turnover of the business for the financial year 2022-23 is Rs.
 1,84,00,000.
-He wants to declare income under section 44AD at 8% of the turnover.
-He does not have any other source of income.
+And, he wants to declare income under section 44AD at 8% of the turnover.
+Further, he does not have any other source of income.
 Will he be liable to pay advance tax?

-Shyam satisfies the criteria of section 44AD of the Act in respect of provision store business and, hence, he can adopt the provisions of section 44AD and declare income at 8% of the turnover.
-Thus, if Shyam adopts the provisions of section 44AD, he is also liable to pay advance tax in respect of income generated from bakery business.
+Shyam satisfies the criteria of section 44AD of the Act in respect of the provision store business.
+Hence, he can adopt the provisions of section 44AD and declare income at 8% of the turnover.
+Accordingly, if Shyam adopts the provisions of section 44AD, he is also liable to pay advance tax in respect of income generated from the bakery business.

 Illustration 2:

-à In this case, Krishna will be liable to pay advance tax in respect of income generated from pharma store business if his estimated tax liability for the financial year comes out Rs.
+In this case, Krishna will be liable to pay advance tax in respect of income from the pharma store business, if his estimated tax liability for the financial year comes out to be Rs.
 10,000 or more.
-The taxable income of Krishna is Rs.
+Here, his taxable income is Rs.
 2,60,000.
-Tax on Rs.
-2,60,000 will be Rs.
-NIL, hence, Krishna is not liable to pay advance tax.
+And, tax on Rs.
+2,60,000 is Rs.
+NIL.
+Hence, Krishna is not liable to pay any advance tax.

 Also Read: How to pay advance tax online